Skip To Main Content

 Do Not Send Ill Children to School!

 Please do not send your child to school if ill.
 The school will not provide diagnostic services nor will they allow your child to spend the day in the health room.
 Likewise, do not expect the nurse to treat/diagnose injuries or illness which occur at home.
 In both situations, the nurse will contact you and expect you to provide appropriate care including coming for your child.
+To return to school after illness, the student must be fever free for 24 hours without fever reducing medication like Tylenol or Advil.
+A temperature 100.4 or greater is considered a fever.

 School Safety: In cases where the principal, counselor, or nurse feels that a child's health or safety is threatened or is a threat to others, they will immediately contact the parent to refer to appropriate community resources.
 They may also refer to the home/school visitor for any necessary resources.